suus-stack/PCA/README.md

 * rock_nr (int) = initial number of rocks added to the simulation.
 * simulation_duration (int) = duration of a simulation in seconds.
 * connected_rocks (bool) = parameter for adding clustering of the initial rocks.
+                          True -- clustering of rocks,
+                          False -- no clustering of rocks.
 * start_school (bool) = herring start as one school instead of randomly.
+                          True -- the herring start in one school, False -- the herring start on random places no clustering of rocks.
 * perception_change_predator (bool) = change of the barracuda perception length over time.
+                          True -- the barracuda perception length changes over time, False -- the barracuda perception length does not changes over time.
 * perception_change_herring (bool) = change of the herring perception length over time.
+                          True -- the herring perception length changes over time, False -- the herring perception length does not changes over time.
 * SEPARATION_DISTANCE (float) = if another herring is within this distance, it will be included in the separation rule.
 * ALIGNMENT_DISTANCE (float) = if another herring is within this distance, it will be included in the alignment rule.
 * COHESION_DISTANCE (float) = if another herring is within this distance, it will be included in the cohesion rule.
-* boids_influence (int) = Indicates the influence of boids rules.
+* boids_influence (int) = Indicates the influence of Boids rules.
                             0 --  all rules are equal,
                             1 -- separation is weighted 3 times more,
                             2 -- alignment is weighted 3 times more,
                             3 -- cohesion is weighted 3 times more.